Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Your LLC maintains a continued physical presence in the state, meaning offices, stores, warehouses, or other structures.

-- Your LLC has a human presence doing business in the state, like salespeople, employees, or other representatives operating on behalf of the company
+- Your LLC has a human presence doing business in the state, like salespeople, employees, or other representatives operating on behalf of the company.

 More generally, if your LLC consistently profits off Vermont’s economy, you’re doing business there.

 Depending on how you’ve elected to set up your LLC, you may have to pay certain business taxes, and foreign qualification is how the state knows to apply them.
 If you try to avoid these taxes by flying under the radar, it will lead to more severe penalties in the long run.
+It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.

-If you’re unsure whether or not you need to file for foreign qualification in Vermont, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in Vermont, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in Vermont?